0:30

 Credits

-• Alecia VenkataramanWriter/Creative Director/staff/alecia-venkataraman
+• Alecia VenkataramanWriter/Creative Director/team/alecia-venkataraman

-• Michael McDevittVideo Editor/staff/michael-mcdevitt
+• Michael McDevittVideo Editor/team/michael-mcdevitt

-• Toni MitchellSenior Reporter/staff/toni-mitchell
+• Toni MitchellSenior Reporter/team/toni-mitchell

-• Curtiss PhilipsenActor /VO Artist/staff/curtiss-philipsen
+• Curtiss PhilipsenActor /VO Artist/team/curtiss-philipsen

-• Michael JorgeSenior Video Editor/staff/michael-jorge
+• Michael JorgeSenior Video Editor/team/michael-jorge

 Transcript